Jaroslav Vrchlický: Life

 But in 1873, he transferred to the Faculty of Arts of Charles-Ferdinand University in Prague, where he studied history, philosophy and Romance philology.

 During his studies he studied with historian Ernest Denis.

 His first literary work was printed by editor Sofie Podlipská.

-In Prague, he formed friendships with Zikmund Winter, Josef Václav Sládek and Alois Jirasek.
+In Prague, he formed friendships with Zikmund Winter, Josef Václav Sládek and Alois Jirásek.
 They formed the group Lumírovci.

-From 1875, he worked as a secretary and tutor to the sons of noble family Montecuccoli-Laderchi, first in Merano near Modena, and later Livorno.
+From 1875, he worked as a secretary and tutor to the sons of noble family Montecuccoli-Laderchi, first in Merano, and later Livorno.

 After returning briefly he worked at the pedagogical institute in Prague in Manor Street.
 Through the intercession of Leopold, Count von Thun und Hohenstein, in 1877 he was appointed secretary of the Prague Czech Polytechnic, and later became a professor of modern science and was awarded an honorary doctorate.

-In 1901 he, along with Antonin Dvorak, was knighted, and Austrian Emperor Franz Joseph I. appointed him a member of the Upper House of the Imperial Council in Vienna.
+In 1901 he, along with Antonín Dvořák, was knighted, and Austrian Emperor Franz Joseph I. appointed him a member of the Upper House of the Imperial Council in Vienna.

 Vrchlický defended the requirement of universal suffrage.
 He was a member of the Royal Academy of Padua, a member of the Polish Society of Paris and also an honorary citizen of many Czech towns.

 In 1893 he was appointed professor of European literature at Charles University.

 He was also a member of the Czech Academy of Sciences and Arts (appointed by the Emperor 20 April 1890).

 At that time (1903–1904) he also became acquainted with Milan Rastislav Štefánik.

 He also wrote epic poetry, plays, prose and literary essays and translated widely from various languages, introducing e.g. Dante, Goethe, Shelley, Baudelaire, Poe, and Whitman to Czech literature.
 He was one of the main voices in Lumír magazine from 1851.

 Vrchlický's life was the subject of a 1997 novel, Za trochu lásky....